fmd/tupla/README.md

 WIP game

 #TODO
+Refactor player movement
-Fix jumping in one-space high tube and not being able to move Fix camera jumping (jump straight up to see what i mean) Move jump logic to jump class
+Fix camera jumping (jump straight up to see what i mean) Refactor methods in tile map and tile layer
 Refactor point-to-world code
-Color class
+Change all filenames to dashes
 Prefix private methods with underscores

 ## Installation